Liz Terry

 A big thanks to all the Natural Voice Practitioners who support the seeding out of Sing For Earth in their groups around the UK and for generously contributing orginal songs to our growing Song Garden.

-Here are some of the wonderful people who hve been working with us and contrbuting to this initiative:
+Here are some of the wonderful people who hve been working with us and contributing to this initiative:

-Judith Silver, Valerie Whitworth, Louise Blackburn, Maggie O'Connor, Valerie Whitworth, Catherine Pestano, Clara Clay, Vivien Ellis, Eleanor Gibson, Dave Camlin, Joanna Harvey, Ruth Cohen Rose, Louise Stanion, Ruthie Ritsch, Laura Roberts, Elizabeth Swift, Frankie Armstrong, Heidi Catch, Fil Campbell, Rozanna Lowe, Natasha Frost, Lucinda Guiness, Louise Firetree, Joanna Campion Watt, Rowena Whitehead, Sylvia Dannrheuter, Irene Kelso, Jilani Cordelia, Jilly Chadwick, Sue Harris, Ella Spiers and Kathryn Davidson.
+Judith Silver, Frankie Armstrong, Ali Burns, Helen Chadwick, Valerie Whitworth, Denise Rowe, Jennifer John, Louise Blackburn, Maggie O'Connor, Valerie Whitworth, Catherine Pestano, Clara Clay, Vivien Ellis, Eleanor Gibson, Dave Camlin, Joanna Harvey, Ruth Cohen Rose, Louise Stanion, Ruthie Ritsch, Laura Roberts, Elizabeth Swift, Frankie Armstrong, Heidi Catch, Fil Campbell, Rozanna Lowe, Natasha Frost, Lucinda Guiness, Louise Firetree, Joanna Campion Watt, Rowena Whitehead, Sylvia Dannrheuter, Irene Kelso, Jilani Cordelia, Jilly Chadwick, Sue Harris, Ella Spiers and Kathryn Davidson.

 A huge thanks to the amazing song writers who have contributed to the Song Garden :